Subject Access Requests

 Anyone with parental responsibility can obtain their children’s records.
 However, once a child reaches an age where they can understand the implications of their data being shared their consent will be sought.Permalink

 The first stage is to contact us to request a review of your request.
-The General Data Protection Regulation does not specify how long a review should take but in most cases the Council will attempt to review your request within 20 working days.
+The General Data Protection Regulation does not specify how long a review should take but in most cases the Council will attempt to review your request within one calendar month.

 If you are still unsatisfied after a review then the next stage is to contact the Information Commissioners Office (ICO):